-- Gross-total resection/near-total resection: No or minimal (≤1.5 cm2) evidence of residual disease after resection. - Subtotal resection: Residual disease after diagnosis (>1.5 cm of measurable residual disease). - Biopsy: No tumor resection; only a sample of tumor tissue is removed.
+- Gross-total resection/near-total resection: No or minimal (≤1.5 cm) evidence of residual disease after resection. - Subtotal resection: Residual disease after diagnosis (>1.5 cm of measurable residual disease). - Biopsy: No tumor resection; only a sample of tumor tissue is removed.

-Since the 1990s, prospective studies have been performed using this staging system to separate patients into average-risk and high-risk medulloblastoma subgroups.[77-79]
+Since the 1990s, prospective studies have been performed using this staging system to separate patients into averagerisk and high-risk medulloblastoma subgroups.[78-80]

-The presence of diffuse (>50% of the pathological specimen) histological anaplasia has been incorporated as an addition to staging systems.
+The presence of diffuse (>50% of the pathological specimen) histological anaplasia has been added to staging systems.
 If diffuse anaplasia is found, patients with otherwise average-risk disease are upstaged to high-risk disease.